YashGunjal16/fashion-context-search/README.md

 Black lower clothing

 Outdoor / park-like scenes

-are ranked highest.
+are ranked highest by the system.

 🧠 Scene Understanding (Places365)

-Scene classification is powered by Places365, allowing the system to explicitly model where the outfit is worn.
+Scene classification is powered by Places365, allowing the system to explicitly model where an outfit is worn, not just what is worn.

 Supported Scene Types